pkulak/nanomemo/README.md

 You create a memo by passing most of the block to the API.
 This is so you can create the memo concurrent with the block on the network (or even before you create the network block).
-Since the API is write-once, this guarantees that you own the memo for your block, as block IDs can't be known ahead of time.
+Since the API is write-once, this guarantees that you own the memo for your block, as block IDs can't be known ahead of time

 A request is authorized by signing the payload with your private key (the public key being the `account` property), using the exact signing method of Nano itself